apache/incubator-brooklyn/docs/use/guide/defining-applications/basic-concepts.md

 All entities contain a map of config information.
 This can contain arbitrary values, typically keyed under static ``ConfigKey`` fields on the ``Entity`` sub-class.
 These values are inherited, so setting a configuration value at the application level will make it available in all entities underneath unless it is overridden.

-Configuration is propagated when an application "goes live" (i.e. its ``deploy()`` or ``start()`` method is invoked), so config values must be set before this occurs.
+Configuration is propagated when an application "goes live" (i.e. it becomes "managed", either explicitly or when its ``start()`` method is invoked), so config values must be set before this occurs.

-Configuration values can be specified in a configuration file (``~/.brooklyn/brooklyn.properties``) to apply universally, and/or programmatically to a specific entity and its descendants using the ``entity.setConfig(KEY, VALUE)`` method.
+Configuration values can be specified in a configuration file (``~/.brooklyn/brooklyn.properties``) to apply universally, and/or programmatically to a specific entity and its descendants by calling `.configure(KEY, VALUE)` in the entity spec when creating it.
+There is also an ``entity.setConfig(KEY, VALUE)`` method.

-Additionally, many common configuration parameters are available as "flags" which can be supplied in the entity's constructor of the form ``new MyEntity(parent, config1: "value1", config2: "value2")``.
+Additionally, many common configuration parameters are available as "flags" which can be supplied as Strings when constructing then entity, in the form ``BasicEntitySpec.newInstance(MyEntity.class).configure("config1", "value1").configure("config2", "value2")``.

-Documentation of the flags available for individual constructors can normally be found in the javadocs, or by inspecting ``@SetFromFlag`` annotations on the ``ConfigKey`` static field definitions in the class or its ancestors (often in interfaces).
+Documentation of the flags available for individual entities can normally be found in the javadocs.
+The ``@SetFromFlag`` annotations on ``ConfigKey`` static field definitions in the entity's interface is the recommended mechanism for exposing configuration options.

 ### Sensors and Effectors